Yale-EEB723/syllabus/README.md

     transcribed and encode a reverse transcriptase that facilitates integration at new sites.
   - SINEs Short Interspersed Nuclear Elements.
 100-700 bp retrotransposons.
 They do not have their on reverse transcriptase, so they are dependent on those of other elements
+- Repeat annotation is complicated by the fact that different instances of the same repeat are not identical, and may be quite different
+- Tools for identifying and masking repeats
+  - RepeatMasker

 Protein coding genes
+- The set of protein coding gene predictions is sometimes referred to as a "genebuild"
-- Multiple nested annotations
+- Multiple nested annotation steps
   - What is entire region needed for gene to function, including upstream upstream regions, transcribed region, and downstream regions
   - What region is transcribed
     - Identify promoter where transcription is initiated
       - For eukaryotic protein coding genes, the binding site of RNA Polymerase II
-    - Identify the location where transcription is terminated
+    - Identify the location where transcription is terminated and mRNA is polyadenylated

-  - Interons and exons
+  - Introns and exons
   - Mature mRNA sequence prediction
   - Protein sequence prediction
+- Commonly used tools
+  - AUGUSTUS http://bioinf.uni-greifswald.de/augustus/ .
+Developed for human genome.
+	- MAKER http://www.yandell-lab.org/software/maker.html .
+Annotation workflow that integrates multiple tools.
+	- Funanotate https://funannotate.readthedocs.io/en/latest/ .
+Initially made for fungal genomes.

 ### Week 6 - Genome annotations

+Reading 2: Description of an annotation tool (MAKER or funannotate)

+Reading 1: an annotation project

 ### Week 7 - Functional genomics